Sudhir (Pakistani actor): Television

-At a very old age, he had a special appearance on PTV and was interviewed by Izhar Bobby.
+At a very old age, he made a special appearance on PTV and was interviewed by Izhar Bobby.

 Personal life

 Sudhir married four times, twice within his extended family.
-These two marriages were 'arranged marriages' by his elders, which is commonly practiced in Pakistani culture, then with fellow actress Shammi and finally with Pakistani film actress Zeba.
-His marriage to Zeba lasted a very short time.
+These two marriages were 'arranged marriages' by his elders, a common practice in Pakistani culture, then with fellow actress Shammi and finally with Pakistani film actress Zeba.
+His brief marriage to Zeba, who was 24 years his junior, produced no children.
 Zeba later went on to marry actor Mohammad Ali.
-Sudhir had four sons out of these marriages.
-He had his elder son Noor Zaman Khan from his first wife.
-He had one son from his second wife namely Meer Zaman also an actor.
-He had two sons from actress Shammi - Nadir Zaman Khan and Sikandar Zaman.
-His younger son Sikandar Zaman Khan is married to renowned playback singer Noor Jehan's granddaughter Fatima.
+Sudhir had four sons from his first three marriages.
+His eldest son, Noor Zaman Khan, was born to his first wife.
+His son Meer Zaman, from his second wife, is also an actor.
+He had two sons - Nadir Zaman Khan and Sikandar Zaman - with actress Shammi.
+His youngest son, Sikandar, is married to Fatima, a granddaughter of renowned playback singer Noor Jehan.
 He had no children with Zeba.

 Death

 Sudhir died on 19 January 1997 and was laid to rest at the Defense Society Graveyard in Lahore, Pakistan.